top of page

 #HH11 U.S. Army 1st Div Grouping, Corporal Harvey Sparman

 Original WWI U.S. Army grouping of Corporal Harvey Sparman.
 Cpl Sparman enlisted on the 19th of November 1917, and once he completed training he served overseas from 22 July 1918 until April 1919 with Co E. 338th Inf, 8th Div, and Co L. 18th Inf, 1st Div.
 The group includes everything you see in the photos, not only do you get his original badged uniform but this soldier kept many small souvenirs in his mess tin.
-There is also some information on the soldier included, you can start your research with the provided paperwork and expand this into a serious research project. *Sold*
+You can start learning about the soldier with the provided paperwork and expand this into a serious research project if you wanted to. *Sold*

 #US1012 USMC Single Enlisted Droop Wing EGA